mojzu/sso/manual/guides/oauth-login.md

 Query parameters are exchanged for API access token, authenticated email address is requested from OAuth provider APIs.

-If authenticated email returned by API matches a user email address, and user has key for specified service, a user authentication token is generated and the user is redirected to `$service_url?token=$user_token`.
+If authenticated email returned by API matches a user email address, and user has key for specified service, a user authentication token is generated and the user is redirected to `$service_url?token=$token`.

 Service receives token via query parameter and verifies it to authenticate requests.